-Forced migration is the movement of people who are exposed to threats to life and livelihood which can be caused by force, compulsion, coercion, natural or human-made dangers including natural, environmental disasters, chemical or nuclear disasters, famine, or development projects.
+Forced migration is the movement of people who are exposed to threats to life and livelihood which can be caused by force, compulsion, coercion, natural or human-made dangers including disasters caused by the environment, starvation, chemical or nuclear energy or development initiatives.96

-People are faced with existential menaces and come across with obstacles in the society.
+According to Betts, people are faced with existential menaces and come across with obstacles in the society.
 There is a difficulty in enjoying the fundamental rights and liberties in the origin country and the State is unable to protect the individual and/or groups.
 Due to these facts, people tend to leave their countries.
 Forced migration is usually evaluated as political since people are forced to escape from being tried or confronting with conflict.
-In fact, in practice the reason behind the forced migration is affected by both political and economic facts.
+In fact, in practice the reason behind the forced migration is affected by both political and economic facts.97